ybr/getdata-005-project/README.md

 # General

-The exercices contains many files, some are more interesting than others:
+The exercice contains many files, some are more interesting than others:
 - features_info.txt
 - features.txt
 - activity_labels.txt